mavfarm/coding-challenges/web/Embed.md

 #### Hints
 * Look at how to communicate with iframe content to parent
-* Look at how instagram does it
+* Look at how instagram does it https://www.instagram.com/p/CGjVkPwM1WG/ , click on the options and select embed.
 * Feel free to re-use one of our existing videos here: https://embed.lost.show/v3/17

 ### How to submit?